complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 If ‘Other’ is designated as a category on this Interface, a dialog with a text field will appear asking you to specify.

 {% include nc-image src="/assets/img/sample-protocol/cat-bin-other.png" caption="Specifying the Context for “Other”" %}{: .macos-screenshot }

+## Skip Logic and Network Filtering on a Categorical Bin Stage

+On the next screen we encounter another Categorical Bin stage, but this one has skip logic and network filtering implemented.

+The [skip logic](..key-concepts/skip-logic.md) configured uses a rule which directs the stage to be shown only if a participant has named any alters (type "Person") with whom they discuss social network research.
+Recall the **quick add** name generator on stage at the beginning of the interview that asked participants to list any people with whom they have discussed social networks research?
+On that stage is where those data would have been captured.
+If no alters were generated on that screen, the current categorical bin will be skipped.

+The [network filtering](..key-concepts/filtering.md) is configured using a rule which filters out all alters on this stage except those with whom the participant has discussed social networks research.

+The prompt on the stage asks, "You indicated that you've discussed social networks research with these people.
+Which category best describes your relationship with each person?"
+Drag each node into the color circles provided to indicate which category best describes your relationship to each alter.
+You may wish to navigate back and forth between the quick add name generator and this stage to see the skip logic and network filtering in action.

+{% include nc-image src="/assets/img/sample-protocol/cat-bin-rules.png" caption="Categorical Bin Using Skip Logic and Network Filtering" %}{: .macos-screenshot }

+{% include tip-caution.md content="At any time throughout the interview, may view a menu of all protocol stages by tapping on the three horizontal lines in the top left corner of the app.
+To navigate to any stage in the menu, merely click the card.
+Each stage contains the name given to it within the Architect." markdown=true %}

 ## The Narrative Interface